Recognizing Parental Alienation Syndrome

 When a parent tells the children to disregard the decisions of the other parent or ignore what the other parent may say

 I have heard clients repeatedly tell me that the other parent has been coaching the children, telling them that they do not have to listen to the other parent, that the other parent is a bad parent, cannot be trusted and/or does not love the children.
 Regardless of age, children often feel abandoned and neglected by the parent who is the target of the alienation when the truth is that they are being blocked from having a normal and healthy relationship with the other parent.
+When a pattern of alienation occurs it is very harmful to the children.

 Intentionally disregarding the parenting orders of the court

 In a recent case, my client was denied substantial parenting time because the other parent was not following the court orders.
-The parent with whom the child spent the majority of the time continued to live in Colorado while the other parent had moved to California.
+The parent with whom the child spent the majority of the time continued to live in Florida while the other parent had moved to California.
 The court orders allowed the California parent to have many holidays and a substantial amount of parenting time each summer.
 When my client went to the airport to pick up the child or when my client would send the airline ticket to the other parent, there would be no reply.
-Over a period of two years, this one parent had blocked most, if not all, of my client’s court ordered parenting time.
-To resolve the situation, a motion was filed and hearing scheduled in which my client prevailed and also obtained an order for attorney’s fees against the offending parent.
+Over a period of many years, this one parent had blocked most, if not all, of my client's court ordered parenting time.
+To resolve the situation, a motion was filed and hearing scheduled in which my client prevailed and also obtained an order for attorney's fees against the offending parent.

 Using the children as a conduit for information

 This type of alienation may occur when a mother or father consistently asks the children if the other parent has a boyfriend or girlfriend and what the children did when they saw the other parent.
+It is as though a parent is using the children to spy on the other parent or report on the other parent's personal life.

 Excluding the other parent from an event or activity involving the child